microse-rpc/microse-py/README.md

 `microse.client.app` sub-module, which is designed to be run in standalone python programs.
 The client will not actually load any modules since there are no such files, instead, it just map the module names so you can use them as usual.

-To create a standalone client, use the following code:
+In the following example, we assume that `app.services.User` service is served by a Node.js program, and we can use it in our python program as usual.

 ```py
 from microse.client.app import ModuleProxyApp